Bahía de los Ángeles: History

-In the mid-20th century there were only a handful of families residing in the area.
+In the mid-20th century, only a handful of families were residing there.
 Among those were the Daggetts (the children and grandchildren of Englishman Dick Daggett Sr.), the family of Jose "Tilongo" Smith, the Ocañas, Navarros, and Corderos.
 Señor Antero "Papa" Diaz (1914–1989) was the leading citizen of the pueblo known as Bahía de los Ángeles.
 Diaz and his wife, Cruz Rosas Ortiz "Mama" Diaz, originated in Mexico City and came to the bahia to work the mine at Las Flores.
-Diaz became Delegado del Gobierno (Mayor) and built the first school house and the first church in Bahia.
-He was instrumental in establishing the town as a sport fishing resort by building a hotel and an airstrip.
+Diaz became Delegado del Gobierno (Mayor) and built the first schoolhouse and the first church in Bahia.
+He was also instrumental in establishing the town as a sport fishing resort by building a hotel and an airstrip.
 This allowed fishermen to reach the bahia by air without making the 3 day drive from Ensenada.
 The original "Casa Diaz" hotel consisted of Mama's restaurant and 6 cabins with primitive showers.

 In his book, The Log from the Sea of Cortez, author John Steinbeck wrote of his stay in Bahía de los Ángeles, the last stop on the peninsula before rounding Isla Ángel de la Guarda.

 Bahia is also the home of the "Museo de Naturaleza y Cultura", established in 1988 by American Carolina Shepard and built by volunteers.
 It is a simple building decorated with reproductions of local cave paintings and located near the town square and municipal offices.
 It houses an eclectic collection of artifacts ranging from mining equipment and Indian artifacts to examples of local marine life and photographs of notable historical citizens.
 A 30-foot-long skeleton of a juvenile gray whale, assembled by students from Ensenada, hangs from the ceiling.
 Of the 600 species of shells in the Sea of Cortés, the museum's collection contains 500.
 There is even a photograph of Mama Diaz next to Charles Lindbergh.
 Lindbergh had stopped in 1965 during his flight to Laguna San Ignacio to see the gray whales.

 Environment

 The area has a desert climate.
-At the north end of the bay lies Punta la Gringa and to the south is Playa Rincon.
+At the bay's north end lies Punta la Gringa and Playa Rincon to the south.
 To the west is the Sierra de San Borja responsible for the occasional hot, dry winds known locally as "Westies" which can go from zero to over 50 knots in a matter of minutes.
 On the eastern horizon lies Isla Ángel de la Guarda separated from the other islands by the Canal de las Ballenas.
 There is an Archipelago of 16 islands off the coast and in the bay.

-There is a lighthouse located on Isla Cabeza de Caballo, an island in the center of the channel into the town.
+There is a lighthouse on Isla Cabeza de Caballo, an island in the center of the channel into the town.
 A second lighthouse is located at the entrance to the harbor on Punta Arenas, a sand spit partially sheltering the waterfront of Bahía.

 Bahia is notable as an anchorage and safe harbor.
 The nearby Don Juan Cove is another ideal safe harbor.